trigun0x2/WhitePaper/README.md

 ### Contracts

 Dharma protocol leverages several contracts deployed on the Ethereum network.
-We highlight a few that are particularly relevant to understanding the prtocol's mechanics.
+We highlight a few that are particularly relevant to understanding the protocol's mechanics.

 1. **Debt Kernel**